Grants, awards and scholarships

 Details

-• not have received a Nadene M Thomas Graduate Research Bursary in the past.
+• not have previously received the Nadene M Thomas Graduate Research Bursary; and

-The bursary is granted in two instalments: first, on receipt of the award and second, on receipt of the completed research.
+The bursary is granted in two instalments: first, on receipt of the award and second, when the ATA receives the completed research (digital copy and printed, bound copy).

 How to apply